-- 1. Subject to the provisions of paragraph (2) of Article 19, pensions and other similar remuneration paid in consideration of past employment to a resident of a Contracting State and any annuity paid to such a resident shall be taxable only in that Contracting State. - 2.
-The term "annuity" as used in paragraph (1) means a stated sum payable periodically at stated times during life or during a specified or ascertainable period of time under an obligation to effect payment of that stated sum in return for adequate and full consideration. - 3.
-Notwithstanding the provisions of paragraph (1), pensions paid and other payments made under a public scheme which is governed by the social security legislation of a Contracting State or a political subdivision or a local authority thereof shall be taxable only in that State.
+1. Subject to the provisions of paragraph 2 of Article 19, pensions and other similar remuneration paid to a resident of a State in consideration of past employment shall be taxable only in that State.

-GOVERNMENTAL FUNCTIONS
+2. Notwithstanding the provisions of paragraph 1, pensions and other payments made under the social security legislation of a State shall be taxable only in that State.

+3. The provisions of paragraph 1 shall not apply if the recipient of the income is not subject to tax in respect of such income in the State of which he is a resident and according to the laws of that State.
+In such a case, such income may be taxed in the State where they arise.

+ARTICLE 19 GOVERNMENT SERVICE

-- 1. (a) Remuneration, other than a pension, paid by, or out of funds created by, a Contracting State or a political subdivision, a local authority or a public body thereof to an individual in respect of services rendered to that State or subdivision, authority or public body shall be taxable only in that State. - (b) However, such remuneration shall be taxable only in the other Contracting State if the services are rendered in that other State and the individual is a resident of that State who: - (i) is a national of that State; or - (ii) did not become a resident of that State solely for the purpose of rendering the services. - 2. (a) Any pension paid by, or out of funds created by, a Contracting State or a political subdivision, a local authority or a public body thereof to an individual in respect of services rendered to that State or subdivision, authority or public body shall be taxable only in that State. - (b) However, such pension shall be taxable only in the other Contracting State if the individual is a resident, and a national, of that State. - 3.
-The provisions of Articles 15, 16 and 18 shall apply to remuneration and pensions in respect of services rendered in connection with a business carried on by a Contracting State or a political subdivision, a local authority or a public body thereof.
+1. (a) Remuneration, other than a pension, paid by a State or a local authority thereof, or by a public body thereof, to an individual in respect of services rendered to that State or authority or public body shall be taxable only in that State.

+(b) Notwithstanding the provisions of sub-paragraph (a), such remuneration may also be taxed in the other State if the services are rendered in that State and the individual is a resident of that State who

+(i) is a national of that State, or

+(ii) is not a resident of that State solely for the purpose of rendering the services.

+2. (a) Any pension paid by, or out of funds created by, a State or a local authority thereof, or by a public body thereof, to an individual in respect of services rendered to that State or authority or public body shall be taxable on] in that State.

+(b) Notwithstanding the provisions of sub-paragraph (a) such pension may also be taxed in the other State if the individual is a resident of, and a national of, that State.

+3. The provisions of Articles 15, 16 and 18 shall apply to remuneration and pensions in respect of services rendered in connection with a business carried on by a State or a local authority or a public body thereof.

-STUDENTS
+ARTICLE 20 STUDENTS